CSC207-2022F-UofT/course-project-6-2/README.md

 Notes:
 * Discount is 1 (meaning the price is now 100%) for drinks with no discount, and drink with discount will have the attribut as a float between 0 and 1 (i.e. 0.8 accounts for a 20% off discount).
 * Store name is not a constructor parameter, and it will be set when the seller add the drink to its store.
 This attribute can not be modified.
-* Every attributes except store name can be modified when the seller modify drink info.
+* Every attribute except store name can be modified when the seller modify drink info.
 When the seller modify only the drink name, the application will delete this drink object and form a new drink object with the changed name and make other info identical.

 #### 1.5 [Order](https://github.com/CSC207-2022F-UofT/course-project-6-2/blob/main/src/main/java/entities/Order.java)